University of Hertfordshire: Organisation and administration

-The University of Hertfordshire was established as an independent Higher Education Corporation in 1989 under the terms of the Education Reform Act (1989).
+The university was established as an independent Higher Education Corporation in 1989 under the terms of the Education Reform Act (1989).
 The institution is an exempt charity.
 The board of governors has responsibility for running the university, while the academic board is responsible for academic quality and standards, academic policies, research and scholarship.
 The vice-chancellor oversees its day-to-day running.
-The current chancellor is Robert Gascoyne-Cecil and the current vice-chancellor is Quintin McKellar.
+The current chancellor is Grace Ononiwu and the current vice-chancellor is Anthony Woodman.

 The following people have been vice-chancellors of the university.